The retail labels you actually use. Plus a custom size for everything else.

 Will labels print automatically when I receive a PO?

 Only if you opt in.
 The receiving-flow integration has three modes.
 After scan prints one label silently every time you scan a barcode during receiving.
 Queue stacks scans into a list you review and print all at once.
 Off disables label printing entirely.
 The default is Off so the feature never starts spitting labels at you uninvited.
+Sheet-label profiles (Avery and OnlineLabels) always use Queue — a whole sheet prints at once, so After scan applies to DYMO thermal rolls only.

 What plans include label printing?